12 Small Red Japanese Maple Varieties

 Kurenai Jishi Japanese Maple

-Kurenai Jishi is a wonderful dwarf maple that reaches 4 feet tall and 3 feet wide by the age of ten.
+Kurenai Jishi is an excellent dwarf maple that reaches 4 feet tall and 3 feet wide by age ten.
 This small size makes it suitable for both urban and suburban cultivation.

 You can also grow it successfully in a container.
-But it is most often used to decorate stony gardens or in combination with dwarf conifers.
+But it is often used to decorate stony gardens or combine dwarf conifers.

 A second advantage is very abundant budding.
 This results in more leaves on the branches than in other varieties.
 Kurenai Jishi looks much thicker than other similar maples.